Learn About What Thrush Is, How to Treat it and Breastfeeding With Thrush

 FOUR WAYS TO TELL IF YOUR BABY HAS THRUSH

-- Does not come and go – thrush will usually hang around for weeks.
+- It does not come and go – thrush will usually hang around for weeks.
 Milk patches inside the cheeks and lips, on the other hand, will come and go with feedings.
 A milk coating on the tongue, however, can be more stubborn, often staying there for weeks as well.

-- Does not easily wipe off – use your finger and try to wipe away the white patch.
+- It does not easily wipe off – use your finger and try to wipe away the white patch.
 If it comes off easily, it’s probably milk.
-Thrush is harder to scrape away, and can even bleed slightly when removed.
+Thrush is harder to scrape away and can even bleed slightly when removed.

-- Associated factors – if either baby or a breastfeeding mom has recently taken antibiotics, or your baby has a stubborn, raised, red diaper rash with outlying red spots (yeast diaper rash), then any suspicious white patches in baby’s mouth are much more likely to be thrush.
+- Associated factors – if either baby or a breastfeeding mom has recently taken antibiotics, or your baby has a stubborn, raised, red diaper rash with outlying red spots (yeast diaper rash).
+Any suspicious white patches in baby’s mouth are much more likely to be thrush.